First five-year plan (Soviet Union): Successes

-Failures of the first five-year plan
+Failures

 The first plan saw unrealistic quotas set for industrialization that, in reality, would not be met for decades to come.
 The great push for industrialization caused quotas to consistently be looked at and adjusted.
 Quotas expecting to reach 235.9 percent output and labor to increase by 110 percent were unrealistic in the time frame they allotted for.
 The goals for the plans were not set and those that were, were constantly changed.
 Each time one quota was met, it was revised and made larger.
 Unions were being shut down which meant workers were no longer allowed to strike and were not protected from being fired or dismissed from work for reasons such as being late or just missing a day.
 Secondly, many western historians point to collectivization as a cause of the large-scale famine in the Soviet Union between 1932 and 1933 in which 3.3 to 7.5 million died.
 These famines were among the worst in history and created scars which would mark the Soviet Union for many years to come and incense a deep hatred of Russians by Ukrainians, Tatars, and many other ethnic groups.
 This famine led many Russians to relocate to find food, jobs, and shelter outside of their small villages which caused many towns to become overpopulated.
 Their diet consisted of bread but there was a major decrease in the amount of meat and dairy they were receiving if any at all.
 Aside from the three to four million people dying because of starvation or even freezing to death because of waiting in line for rations, people were not wanting or unable to have children which assisted in the decrease of the population.
 Hitler claimed the supposed disregard of human life by Russians toward non-Russians as one of his reasons to conduct Operation Barbarossa and gain initial victories over the Russians.

+In his work, Revolution Betrayed, Trotsky argued that the excessive authoritarianism under Stalin had undermined the implementation of the first five-year plan.
+He noted that several engineers and economists who had created the plan were themselves later put on trial as "conscious wreckers who had acted on the instructions of a foreign power".